"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and where the other begins?"

 Clarence stopped.
 He saw April.
 She lay on the bed, sheet wrapped around her body, staring.
 Clarence's jaw dropped.
 Then, turning to Wallace he said, "You're a sick man, Thom Wallace!"

 "It's not what you think!"

 "Sick!
-Sick, I tell you, sick!
-Now, I'm not above a little body snatching when times are tight, but I take 'em to the university labs.
-I'm a patron of modern medicine is what I am.
-But what you're doing is wrong, boy, filthy and wrong!"
+I'm not above a little body snatching when times are tight, I’ll admit.
+But I take 'em to the university for dissectin’.
+I'm a patron of modern medicine, is what I am.
+But what you're doing is f filthy!
+Filthy and wrong!"

-The old man turned and ran.
+"Sick!
+Sick!"
+Clarence said, backing out the door.
+"You and me are through.
+There’ll be hell to pay for this, mark my words.
+Hell to pay!”
+And the old man turned and ran.
 Wallace watched him go.
-As soon as he closed the doo April sat up.
+As soon as he closed the door April sat up.